Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

                         The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
-  --no-proxy            Do not use a proxy.
+  --no-proxy            Do not use a proxy, not even one the environment
+                        names.
+Overrides `--proxy`.
   --ports PORTS         TCP port to probe on every scanned target.
 A range is
                         written `start-end`.
 Only applies to --source=scan.
                         Can be specified multiple times.
 If not specified, a